IIIF/api/source/presentation/4.0/model.md

 ### rotation
 {: #rotation}

 The value of the rotation parameter in the IIIF Image API URL structure, as recorded in an Image API Selector.

-Note well that the value _MUST_ be a string, not a number, in order to allow for the "!" character which indicates a mirror image.
+The value _MUST_ be a string, not a number, in order to allow for the "!" character which indicates a mirror image.

 * The IIIF Image API Selector _MAY_ have the `rotation` property with exactly one value.<br/>
   Clients _MUST_ process the `rotation` property on a IIIF Image API Selector.